Zepmanbc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

     $ python setup.py test or py.test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just install them with `pipenv install -r requirements-dev.txt --dev`

 6. Commit your changes and push your branch to GitHub::